RiseGaming/Takistan-Life-Rules/README.md

 ### General

-1. Allowed to take control of factory zones, but cannot indiscriminately kill others without valid reasoning.
+1. Allowed to take control of factory zones.
+   Issue a warning or show a drawn weapon before using lethal force.
+   Skip this step only if facing an immediate life-threatening attack.
+   Record the RP reason if escalation is disputed.
 2. Civilians may not commit terrorism.
-Switch to Independent.
+   This covers planned attacks that cause mass civilian casualties or destabilize the government.
+   Examples include VBIEDs and hostage bombings.
+   Players planning such acts must switch to Independent first.

 ### No Compensation If You